-Asked what his one lasting impression on the program would be and why in 2000, Monaghan responded, "I would like my student-athletes to know that I gave everything I had to make this program better.
+Asked what his one lasting impression on the program would be and why in 2000, Monaghan responded: "I would like my student-athletes to know that I gave everything I had to make this program better.
 I would want the young ladies to leave here knowing that they not only grew as players, but also as people."

-Monaghan, the 2007 and 2011 Conference USA Coach of the Year, has seen the Lady Tigers program flourish on and off the field since his tenure began back in 2000.
+Monaghan, the 2007 and 2011 Conference USA Coach of the Year, has seen the Lady Tigers flourish on and off the field since his tenure began back in 2000.

-The squad has claimed five-straight National Soccer Coaches Association of America (NSCAA) Team Academic Awards, the 2009 C-USA Sport Academic Award, 14 CoSIDA/Capital One Academic All-District IV selections and four NSCAA/Adidas Scholar All-Americans.
+The program has claimed five-straight National Soccer Coaches Association of America (NSCAA) Team Academic Awards, the 2009 C-USA Sport Academic Award, 14 CoSIDA/Capital One Academic All-District IV selections and four NSCAA/Adidas Scholar All-Americans.
 Since Monaghan's first season in 2000, the team has not posted a composite grade-point average below 3.1.

 "The most important thing we can do as coaches is try to prepare young people for success later in life," Monaghan said.
-Soccer is important to me, and I want to win.
-However, the foundation of our program is the student-athlete"
+"Soccer is important to me, and I want to win.
+However, the foundation of our program is the student-athlete."